Garnish:

 Review:

-It's a Daiquiri but with monastic Bénédictine and less than holy absinthe influences – perhaps it's the saffron in the Bénédictine, perhaps it's the star anise in the absinthe, but the result is truly a spiritual experience.
+It's a Daiquiri with monastic Bénédictine and decadent absinthe influences.
+Perhaps it's the saffron in the Bénédictine or the anise in the absinthe-but the result is truly a spiritual experience.
 It's simply divine.

 History:

-Adapted from a drink discovered in 2014 at Bastille Cafe & Bar in Seattle, USA.
+Adapted from a drink discovered in 2014 at Bastille Cafe & Bar in Seattle, Washington, USA.

 Alcohol content: